jlmelville/sneer/docs/gradients.md

   \right)
 $$

+Also familiar.
 I think we all deserve a long lie down now.

 ## Distance-based embedding